VincentToups/emacs-utils/monads.md

 Let's talk about `let*`.
 We've been twisting up our brains into knots over monads.
 Let those knots untwist and return to this simple, clean, construct.
-In Lisp, variable bindings are explicitely introduced.
+In Lisp, variable bindings are explicitly introduced.
 You don't just declare a variable and go, you create a context for that variable with a `let` or `let*` statement.
 You probably know that if you only had `lambda` and `defmacro` you could